This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Regulatory Challenges in Europe’s Gambling Markets: Insights from DLA Piper’s Event

-On the 20th January, DLA Piper hosted the annual event where leading lawyers from Europe’s key gambling markets addressed the pressing regulatory challenges and dynamic litigation landscape facing the industry today.
+On 20 January 2025, DLA Piper hosted its annual event where leading lawyers from Europe’s key gambling markets addressed the pressing regulatory challenges and dynamic litigation landscape facing the industry today.
 The event featured a keynote address by Mikel Arana, General Director at the Directorate General for the Regulation of Gambling (DGOJ).
 Arana provided a unique perspective on current regulatory developments and future trends impacting the Spanish market.
 His insights set the stage for a series of in-depth discussions on navigating the evolving gambling landscape in Spain.
-Below are the main take-aways of the event, which covered nearly 15 jurisdictions.
+Below are the main take-aways of the event, which covered 15 jurisdictions.

 Increasing Litigation and Class Actions